 Introduction to basic principles of management and education and their application in the current healthcare environment.
 Course content includes: management, quality issues, budgeting, personnel issues, evaluation and application of management concepts, and educational methodologies.
 Cross listed with CLS 661 and RESP 661.
 Prerequisite: Admission to the Health Information Management Program or permission of the instructor.
 LEC.

-This course will utilize case studies and guest presentations to address the latest developments in the management of health information.
-Knowledge and skills will be applied to real-world problems.
+This course will utilize case studies, student discussions and guest presentations to address the latest developments in the management of health information.
 Students will examine key issues and trends within HIM through a series of seminar topics and presentations.
 LEC.

 HEIM 670.
 Independent Study in Health Information Management.
 1-10 Hours.